-It had been my assumption that this flow of people was an inevitable part of China’s future.
-This no longer seems certain.
 The expressway above the bridge, lined with bougainvillea vines, offers shade from the midday sun.
 With the approach of sunset, people gather on the bridge to meet friends, smoke, gaze out at the city and lose themselves in thought.
 Chinese migrants transform the bridge into a night market as they unfurl plastic sheets and cover them with all manner of goods for sale: toys, underwear, cellphone cases, animal skins, ginseng.
 There’s even a man with a coiled snake offering its venom as a cure-all: a latter-day snake oil salesman.

 Wu Yong Fu, originally from Jiangxi Province, is part of the vast migrant labor force that is a fundamental part of China’s economy and yet exists at the margins of the society.
 Together with his wife, he had been making a living for several years by producing portraits at tourist sites throughout the city.
 In addition to Chinese travelers, he was commissioned by Africans eager to have a memento of their time in China.
 While Wu photographed in other neighborhoods of Guangzhou he learned of the growing African population in the Xiaobeilu area and decided to begin working there exclusively.
 His business soon flourished.